Takayama Itinerary: Travel Back in Time to Old Japan

 I had bought food earlier from a convenience store and had that near the shrine and Matsuri Exhibition Hall.

-There aren’t many restaurants near the shrine.
+There aren’t many restaurants nearby.

 6. Higashiyama Walking Course

-Nestled on the upper level of Takayama is the Higashiyama Walking Course, a 5.5-kilometer trail that winds its way from the Higashiyama temple area to Shiroyama Park, where the remains of Takayama’s castle are located.
+Nestled on the upper level of Takayama is the Higashiyama Walking Course, a 5.5-kilometer (3.4-mile) trail that winds its way from the Higashiyama temple area to Shiroyama Park, where the remains of Takayama’s castle are located.
 It’s a great way to take a leisurely walk and escape the hordes of tourists in the town center.

 The route from the Sakurayama Shrine to the beginning of the walking course passes by some lovely buildings.
-There are few cars and few people.

 And the sound of rushing water is everywhere in Takayama whether it’s from the river that flows through town or the drains along the side of the road.